astral-sh/ruff/crates/red_knot_test/README.md

 ````

 Any number of stages can be provided in an incremental test.
 If a stage re-specifies a filename that
-was specified in a previous stage (or the initial state), that file is modified.
+was specified in a previous stage (or the initial stage), that file is modified.
 A new filename
 appearing for the first time in a new stage will create a new file.
-To delete a previously-created
+To delete a previously created
 file, specify that file with the tag `delete` in its tag string (in this case, it is an error to
-provide non-empty contents.)
+provide non-empty contents).
 Any previously-created files that are not re-specified in a later stage
 continue to exist with their previously-specified contents, and are not "touched".

 All stages should be run in order, incrementally, and then the final state should also be re-checked